Veteran Bernese

 Why don’t we only use these lines for breeding?

-So that is why the BMDC of GB sends hearty CONGRATULATIONS to the owners and breeders of ALL longer living Bernese and THANKS everyone who has contributed their dog’s details to the list.
+So that is why the BMDC of GB sends hearty CONGRATULATIONS to the owners and breeders of ALL longer living Bernese and THANKS to everyone who has ever contributed their dog’s details to the list.